Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 Because the message is well-formed, it is not rejected at the BPP layer.
 Furthermore, because the message is unrecognized, the peer must respond with \msgunimplemented and otherwise ignore it~\cite[Sec.~11.4]{RFC4253}, so our attack succeeds.

 The probability that a packet is well-formed depends on~$\ell$.
-The padding length is between~4 and 255, and $\ell$ is a multiple of $\mathrm{max}(8, \text{block size})$, so the number of valid padding length values is $\mathrm{min}(252, \ell - 5)$ out of $2^8$.
+The padding length is between~4 and 255, and $\ell$ is a multiple of $\mathrm{max}(8, \text {block size})$, so the number of valid padding length values is $\mathrm{min} (252, \ell - 5)$ out of $2^8$.

-The probability that a packet is unrecognized depends on the implementation.
+The probability that a packet is unrecognized depends on the size of the set $U$ of unrecognized message IDs in the implementation.
 The attack requires at least one unknown message ID.
 Through source code review, we identified~43~IDs that are in active use, so we estimate up to 213 unknown message IDs out of $2^8$.